Embedding adaptation

 Eating with my Tuupuna

 Climate resilience for Waikato hauanga kai Our traditional kai plays a critical role in our cultural health and well-being.
 Despite immense pressure, the Waikato River and Manukau Harbour systems have long provided a source of health, economic and cultural sustenance to the people of Te Puuaha.
-Our research moemoea is to enhance our cultural, environmental,...
+Our research moemoea was to enhance our cultural, environmental,...
 Read more »...

 Te Huka o Te Tai